 (b) Nassau Health Care Corporation (the "NHCC") is a public benefit corporation created in 1997 by an act of the New York State Legislature for the purpose of acquiring and operating the health facilities of Nassau County, State of New York.
-Effective September 29, 1999 (the "Transfer Date"), a transaction was executed which transferred ownership of the county health facilities to the NHCC.
+Effective September 29, 1999 (the "Transfer Date"), a transaction was executed which transferred ownership of the County health facilities to the NHCC.
 Concurrent with the transaction, \$259.7 million of Nassau Health Care Corporation Health System Revenue Bonds, Series 1999 were issued.
 During 2004, \$303,355,000 of Nassau Health Care Corporation Bonds, Series 2005 were issued to refund the Corporation's Revenue Bond Series 1999, fund certain capital projects and provide working capital.
-The bonds are insured and guaranteed by the county.
-NHCC is fiscally dependent on the county should certain NHCC debt service reserve funds fall below their requirements.
-NHCC is considered to be a component unit of the county and is presented as a proprietary type component unit on the accrual basis of accounting.
+The bonds are insured and guaranteed by the County.
+NHCC is fiscally dependent on the County should certain NHCC debt service reserve funds fall below their requirements.
+NHCC is considered to be a component unit of the County and is presented as a proprietary type component unit on the accrual basis of accounting.
+The Corporation accounts for its investment in the limited liability company using the equity method.